saleor/saleor-docs/docs/getting-started/installation-windows.md

 ## Prerequisites

-Before you are ready to run Saleor you will need additional software installed on your computer.
+Before you are ready to run Saleor, you will need additional software installed on your computer.

 ### Python

-Download the latest 3.7 Windows installer from [Python download page](https://www.python.org/downloads/) and follow the installation steps.
+Download the latest 3.7 Windows installer from the [Python download page](https://www.python.org/downloads/) and follow the installation steps.

 Make sure that “**Add Python 3.7 to PATH**” is selected.